History

 Jeb Bush, Alex Penelas and Dave Lawrence

-The Foundation again succeeded in moving Florida voters to pass a constitutional amendment in November -- championed by Miami-Dade Mayor Alex Penelas, Lawrence and others -- to make high-quality pre-kindergarten available and free for all four-year-olds in the state.
+Florida voters pass a constitutional amendment—championed by Miami-Dade Mayor Alex Penelas, David Lawrence Jr., and others—to make high-quality pre-kindergarten available and free for all four-year-olds in the state.
+The Foundation plays a key role in mobilizing public support for this statewide victory.

 2005